 - How long to bake chicken at 450 degrees F: 35 minutes

-How do you check that your baked chicken is done?
+How do you check that your oven baked chicken is done?

-You keep baked chicken moist a few ways.
+You keep cooked chicken moist a few ways.
 Keeping your chicken moist will be easier if you leave the skin on.
-If you’d prefer skinless, add a bit of olive oil or butter to the chicken before cooking.
+If you’d prefer skinless, you can add a bit of olive oil or butter to the chicken before cooking.

-How long can I store baked chicken in the refrigerator?
+How long can I store cooked chicken in the refrigerator?